fishbotapp/fishbotwiki/GettingStarted.md

 Once you start to catch and find anchovy, you can start training crafting by `!makemulch`.
 This uses up 25x anchovy but will get you 1x mulch in return.
 If you have found vials, level 7 crafting allows you to `!make craftingpotion`.
 If you find an eyehook, you can `!use pike` as another low level crafting training method.

-Long term goals should always be to fish hard, upgrade your rod, lockpick and eventually wearable gear.
+Low level crafting actions [can be found on the Crafting page](https://fishbotapp.github.io/fishbotwiki/Crafting/)

 Always check `!make?` to see if you have any new crafting recipes unlocked.
 It shows what you can craft with current craft level + inventory.

 Its always good to check `!make?` after using a craftingpotion or supercraftingpotion.
 This will show you the highest items you cna craft.

 Keep an eye out for `bova` corner event.. this will give you bova and berries which lead to early level craftable gear that you can wear.
-Its good to be familiar with all corner events found [here.](https://fishbotapp.github.io/fishbotwiki/CornerEvents/)
+Its good to be familiar with all corner events found [on the Corner Events page.](https://fishbotapp.github.io/fishbotwiki/CornerEvents/)

 # Mid level goals: